Sèvres

 Sèvres (/ˈsɛvrə/, /fr/) is a French commune in the southwestern suburbs of Paris.
 It is located 9.9 km from the centre of Paris, in the Hauts-de-Seine department in the Île-de-France region.
-The commune, which had a population of 23,251 as of 2018, is known for its famous porcelain production at the Manufacture nationale de Sèvres, which was also where the Treaty of Sèvres (1920) was signed.
+As of 2023, the population of the commune was 22,303.
+The commune is known for its famous porcelain production at the Manufacture nationale de Sèvres, which was also where the Treaty of Sèvres (1920) was signed.

 Geography

-Situation
+Location

 Sèvres is a commune in the western suburbs of Paris, 10.3 km to the southwest of the centre of Paris, with an eastern edge by the river Seine.
 The commune borders Île Seguin, an island in the Seine, in the commune of Boulogne-Billancourt, adjoining Sèvres.